 Six nights accommodation at the beautiful Quinta da Flores, twin share and single occupancy, en-suite rooms, salt water swimming pool, stunning gardens and surroundings, waterfalls and river running through the property.

-Freshly prepared delicious home cooked meals every day using as many organic ingredients as possible from our own gardens.
+Freshly prepared delicious home cooked meals every day using as many organic ingredients as possible from our own gardens, and kombucha tasting.